dgl/cloud-regions/README.md

 ## Providers

-Google, Google Cloud Platform (GCP)
+* Google, Google Cloud Platform (GCP)
-Amazon, Amazon Web Services (AWS)
+* Amazon, Amazon Web Services (AWS)
+* Linode

 TODO

-Vultr, Vultr Cloud (Vultr)
+* Vultr, Vultr Cloud (Vultr)
-Azure
+* Azure
-Upcloud
+* Upcloud
-Linode
-Oracle
+* Oracle
-IBM

 ## Adding or updating data

 The raw data is in data.csv in each provider's directory.
 Update that and send a PR.

 Most regions currently refer to a coarse area, such as "London".
 If you know which datacentres a region is actually hosted in, we will happily take updates.